- Current students

 - Progressed from a lower level Unitec course or programme

-Applications are currently open.
-To apply complete the online application form.
+Funding for 2019 Scholarships not yet confirmed.
+To apply you will need to complete an online application form.
 You should have the following information ready before you start the application because you cannot save and return to it.

 - Short Answers (100-150 words per each question) to the following questions: